giantswarm/docs/src/content/getting-started/prepare-your-provider-account/aws/_index.md

 [`update organization set-credentials`]({{< relref "/vintage/use-the-api/gsctl/update-org-set-credentials" >}})/#aws) command.

-In case you are working with a Giant Swarm partner, you might not have access to the Giant Swarm REST API.
-In that case, please provide the role ARNs for the `GiantSwarmAWSOperator` role and the `GiantSwarmAdmin` role to your partner contact.
+**Note**: In case you are working with a Giant Swarm partner, you might not have access to the platform API.
+In that case, please provide the role ARNs values, capa controller and staff, to your partner contact.

 After the organization's credentials are set, you can create clusters owned by that organization.
 These clusters' resources will be created in your AWS account.